kody-oneill/C-2Powershell/README.md

 The Destination is the folder that you want the converted form to be placed.

 This does NOT delete the original .Designer.cs file it just creates a new PS1 file from it.

+You may see a progress bar pop up.
+Once it is full you can close the window even though it says "Please wait".